flexera-public/policy_engine_training/06_api/README.md

 * `schemes` is the authorization scheme used by the credential.
 In most cases, this will be "oauth2"
 * `label` and `description` are the name and short description of the credential that the user will see in the UI for this credential when applying the policy template.
-* `tags` are key:value pairs of metadata for the credential.
+* `tags` are key=value pairs of metadata for the credential.
 Most credentials will have a provider tag that indicates what cloud provider, SaaS tool, or service the credential is for.
 Examples: flexera, azure, aws

 ## Step 4: Datasource Request